Jimmy Neutron: Boy Genius: Plot

-Eleven-year-old boy genius Jimmy Neutron lives in Retroville with his parents, Judy and Hugh, and his robot dog, Goddard.
-Jimmy's friends are overweight Carl Wheezer and hyperactive Sheen Estevez, and his long-standing rival, intelligent classmate Cindy Vortex, teases him for his small stature.
-After Jimmy launches a communications satellite into space, hoping to contact alien life, he crashes his makeshift rocket into his house's roof, upsetting his mother.
-The next day, Jimmy, Carl and Sheen learn of the grand opening of Retroland, an amusement park.
-Popular kid Nick Dean convinces the boys to sneak out and attend.
-Jimmy's mother refuses to let him attend the park that night.
-After his jetpack accidentally starts a fire in the house, she grounds him.
-Taking Nick's advice, Jimmy uses his shrink ray invention to sneak out and meets Carl and Sheen at Retroland for a night of fun.
+Ten-year-old boy genius Jimmy Neutron lives in Retroville with his parents, Judy and Hugh, and his robot dog, Goddard.
+Jimmy's friends are overweight Carl Wheezer and hyperactive Sheen Estevez, and his long-standing rival intelligent classmate Cindy Vortex teases him for his small stature.
+After Jimmy launches a communications satellite into space hoping to contact alien life, he crashes his makeshift rocket into the roof of his family's home, upsetting his mother.
+The next day, Jimmy, Carl, and Sheen learn of the grand opening of Retroland, an amusement park.
+Popular kid, Nick Dean, convinces the boys to sneak out and attend.
+Jimmy's mother refuses to let him attend the park that night after his jetpack accidentally starts a fire in the house.
+Taking Nick's advice, Jimmy uses his shrink ray invention to sneak out, and meets Carl and Sheen at Retroland for a night of fun.

 Meanwhile, Jimmy's satellite is intercepted by the Yolkians, a race of egg-like aliens from the planet Yolkus.
-Their leader, King Goobot, views Jimmy's message and notices a picture featuring his parents, declaring his search complete.
-The Yolkians arrive on Earth and abduct all the adults in Retroville, except Jimmy's teacher Miss Fowl (due to being shrunken down to a small size by Jimmy's shrink ray).
-As their ships return to space, Jimmy, Carl and Sheen mistake their departure for a shooting star, prompting Jimmy to wish their parents were gone.
-The next morning, all the children notice the parents are missing and party recklessly.
-At first, having no parents is fun for the children.
-But then, the following day, they are miserable and realize they need their parents.
+Their leader, King Goobot, along with his bumbling assistant Ooblar, views Jimmy's message, and upon noticing a picture featuring Jimmy's parents, declares his search complete.
+The Yolkians arrive on Earth and abduct all the adults in Retroville except Jimmy's teacher Miss Fowl (due to having been shrunken down to a small size by Jimmy's shrink ray).
+As their ships return to space, Jimmy, Carl, and Sheen mistake their departure for a shooting star, prompting Jimmy to wish that their parents were gone.
+The next morning, all the children notice their parents are missing and party recklessly.
+At first, having no parents is fun for the children, but the following day they are miserable and realize they need their parents.
 Jimmy learns that his satellite has been found and deduces the parents have been abducted.
-He enlists the children to create rocket ships out of Retroland's rides and they blast off into space after their families.
+He enlists the children to create rocket ships out of Retroland's rides, and they blast off into space after their families.